github/site-policy/Policies/github-terms-of-service.md

 You retain ownership of and responsibility for Content you create.
 If you're posting anything you did not create yourself, you agree that you will only submit Content that you have the right to post, and you will fully comply with any third party licenses relating to Content you post.

 #### 3. GitHub May Remove Content
-We do not pre-screen User-Generated Content, but we have the right (though not the obligation) to refuse or remove any User-Generated Content that, in our sole discretion, violates any GitHub terms or policies.
+We do not pre-moderate User-Generated Content, but we have the right (though not the obligation) to refuse or remove any User-Generated Content that, in our sole discretion, violates any GitHub terms or policies.

 #### 4. License Grant to Us
 Your Content belongs to you, and you are responsible for Content you post even if it does not belong to you.
 However, we need the legal right to do things like host it, publish it, and share it.
 You grant us and our legal successors the right to store and display your Content and make incidental copies as necessary to render the Website and provide the Service.